TheDavSmasher/BossesHelper/README.md

     - float xScale: The Entity's Sprite's X scale.
 Defaults to 1.
     - float yScale: The Entity's Sprite's Y scale.
 Defaults to 1.
   - Can be called from Lua with `celeste.Mod.BossesHelper.Code.Entities.AttackEntity(params)`.
+    - Can also be called from `getNewBasicAttackActor()` helper function, with similar parameters.

 Four Components are added with this helper for various usages.